rdub80/Ferguson-VR-Hackathon/presentation.md

 # Non-goals of WebVR

-- Define how a Virtual Reality browser would work.
+- Define how a virtual reality browser would work.
-- Take full advantage of Augmented Reality devices.
+- Take full advantage of augmented reality devices.
 - Build “The Metaverse.”

-*check out [https://webvr.rocks/](https://webvr.rocks/) for support updates*
+*Check out [https://webvr.rocks/](https://webvr.rocks/) for support updates*

 ---